top of page

 Michael values community engagement, always seeking ways to give back to the local community.
 He values brand visibility, wanting to keep his restaurant top of mind especially with an increased number of restaurant options today.
 He also values networking, making connections with coaches and parents.
 His pain points include uncertainty on how to support the program and who to contact.

-While the websites of neighboring sports association exhibited the same issues as the WRA's, the WRA's strength was in its diverse offering of multiple youth sports programs.
-The delivery of a new website, modern in look and feel, responsive to mobile devices, and one that organized the depth of information users were looking for had the potential to further separate the WRA from neighboring programs, simplifying the decision-making process for potential participants.
+The websites of neighboring sports associations shared similar issues as the WRA’s, but the WRA distinguished itself with its diverse offerings of youth sports programs.
+By delivering a new website with a modern design, mobile responsiveness, and an organized information architecture, the WRA had the potential to set itself apart from neighboring programs, simplifying the decision-making process for prospective participants.

-The new website needed to prioritize a user-centric approach, ensuring that it catered to the needs and pain points of each persona.
-For instance, for a parent like Dana, the design should provide a quick and clear path to the registration process, while also providing comprehensive program information, and emphasizing child safety procedures.
-Volunteers like Dave require clear information, coaching resources, and a headache free registration process.
-Sponsors like Michael needed a clear pathway for engagement and brand awareness.
+The new website needed to prioritize a user-centric approach that addressed the specific needs and pain points of each user persona.
+For parents like Dana, the design should have provided a straightforward and efficient registration process while offering comprehensive program information and highlighting child safety measures.
+Volunteers like Dave required easily accessible coaching resources and a seamless registration experience.
+Sponsors like Michael needed clear pathways for engagement and increased brand visibility.

-By aligning the design with these insights, the WRA's website could enhance the user experience, draw in a wider audience, and more effectively cater to the needs of its various stakeholders.
+By aligning the website’s design with these insights, I aimed to enhance user experience, attract a broader audience, and better serve the needs of its diverse stakeholders.

 PlayWRA.com Architecture